matthewogtong/understanding-typescript-2021/session-2/README.md

 * Enum
     * enum { NEW, OLD }
     * Added by TypeScript: Automatically enumerated global constant identifiers

+* Any
+    * *
+    * Any kind of value, no specific type assignment
+    * TypeScript well never yell at you when you use this type
+    * Basically vanilla
+    * Avoid when possible, use as a last resort

 ## Key Points